circonus/irondb-docs/zfs-guide.md

 ```

 ## Creating a ZFS Pool
+IRONdb setup expects a zpool to exist, but will take care of creating all
+necessary filesystems and directories.

 For best performance with IRONdb, consider using mirror groups.
 These provide
 the highest number of write IOPS, but at a cost of 50% of available raw
 storage.
 Balancing the capacity of individual nodes with the number of nodes in